The Searchers: Later assessments

 On "They Shoot Pictures Don't They", a site which numerically calculates critical reception for any given film, The Searchers has been recognized as the ninth-most acclaimed movie ever made.
 Members of the Western Writers of America chose its title song as one of the top 100 Western songs of all time.

-Scott McGee stated, "... more than just making a social statement like other Westerns of the period were apt to do, Ford instills in The Searchers a visual poetry and a sense of melancholy that is rare in American films and rarer still to Westerns."
+Scott McGee stated in 2002, "... more than just making a social statement like other Westerns of the period were apt to do, Ford instills in The Searchers a visual poetry and a sense of melancholy that is rare in American films and rarer still to Westerns."

+In 2006, the Writers Guild of America West ranked the film's screenplay 97th in its list of 101 Greatest Screenplays.
 Glenn Frankel's 2013 study of the film calls it "the greatest Hollywood film that few people have seen".

 Critical interpretations

 Race relations

 Ethan angrily confronts Clayton after being interrupted while gunning down retreating Native Americans.

 A major theme of the film is the historical attitude of white settlers toward Native Americans.
 Ford was not the first to attempt this examination cinematically, but his depiction of harshness toward Native Americans was startling, particularly to later generations of viewers; Roger Ebert wrote, "I think Ford was trying, imperfectly, even nervously, to depict racism that justified genocide."
 At the heart of The Searchers is Wayne's performance as the angry, vengeful Ethan Edwards.
 From the beginning of his quest, he is quite clearly less interested in rescuing Debbie than in wreaking vengeance on the Comanches for the slaughter of his brother's family.